natan-dot-com/Terraria-Dataset/README.md

 Discord Wiki Bot, although as all this data can be useful for some others API, my intention is to get them available if anyone else wants to use it.

-All the codes written during the entire scrap can be found inside 'data\_scrapping\_algorithms' directory.
+All the codes written during the entire scrap can be found inside 'algorithms' directory.
 It's also convenient to point that all of this work were made with pourpose of learning Python and understanding how do web scrapping works, so I could say I'm kinda happy with the results.